 Unlike many other treatment centers, we aren’t run by businessmen.
 Instead, every member of our team, from the leadership to our treatment staff are clinicians.
 We have training and education in holistic and evidence-based therapies, which can support your recovery.
 Learn about our leadership team today, then call our North Carolina treatment center at 828.382.9699.

 Chief Executive Officer

-Mick brings over 15 years of experience in mental health and substance use treatment.
-He has served in positions as direct care, enrollment, transitional living management, program development and management, and operations.
-Currently, in his role as Vice President of Operations, Mick works to ensure Red Oak Recovery programs continue to offer quality and effective programming to our clients, with the highest standards of safety and accountability.
-Through effective recruitment, training and mentorship Mick ensures that Red Oak Recovery employs the most qualified and compassionate staff to deliver impactful and effective clinical and holistic treatment services.
+Mick Masterson, an accomplished professional with over 15 years of experience in mental health and substance abuse treatment, holds the position of Chief Executive Officer.
+Throughout his career, Mick has assumed various roles, including direct care, counselor, enrollment, transitional living management, program development, and operations.
+Mick works to ensure that Red Oak Recovery programs maintain exceptional standards in delivering quality and effective services to our clients, while upholding the utmost standards of safety and accountability.
+He accomplishes this through remarkable recruitment, training, and mentorship efforts, striving to employ the most qualified and compassionate staff to provide impactful and effective clinical and holistic treatment services.

-Mick is a dedicated and grateful father of three girls.
-He spends his time away from work with his partner Carrie, their daughters, dogs, cats, chickens, and bees enjoying the beauty of Western North Carolina and the gifts that his life of recovery has provided.
+Beyond his professional pursuits, Mick is a devoted and grateful father to his three daughters.
+During his leisure time, he cherishes moments spent with his partner, Carrie, their daughters, and their beloved pets.
+Surrounded by the natural beauty of Western North Carolina, Mick lives a life of service and gratitude for the gifts that his life of recovery has bestowed upon him.